jakubjab/architecture-characteristics/README.md

-# architecture-characteristics
+# Architecture characteristics

-A handy library of architecture characteristics
+A handy library of architecture characteristics.